 - Never take the bait and become involved in and ugly dispute with your child.

+Being separated or divorced and not seeing your kids can be excruciating.
 Future blogs will be more positive and explain what can be done.
 I will see you on my next blog.